NunoSempere/finisterrae-1T-samples/paper/index.md

 ### 1.3.
 Directly implementing fast randomness primitives helps with speed and clarity.

-Back in our JavaScript days, we were frustrated at stlib.io for having needless complexity because of the need to support incompatible types of JavaScript modules, and for being slow.
+Back in our Javascript days, we were frustrated at stlib.io for having needless complexity because of the need to support incompatible types of Javascript modules, and for being slow.
 When writing squiggle.c, we initially looked for a library to rely on, and chose the GNU Scientific Library for supporting a good range of distributions.

 However, ultimately, we ended up writing our own randomness primitives, mostly following the work of Marsaglia.
 Languages like Rust or zig have some well-optimized randomness primitives that have sometimes been a joy to read.
 But C doesn't, and C has other virtues, like being ubiquitous and having powerful parallelism and distributed computing libraries.